apache/nuttx/configs/sama5d3-xplained/README.txt

        entering any data on the DBG serial port.
 I have not tried this.
        Instead, I just changed to boot from Serial Flash:

-    2. Booting from Serial Flash.
-The work around for this case is to put the NORBOOT image into Serial FLASH.
-Then, the system will boot from Serial FLASH by copying the NORBOOT image in SRAM which will run and then start the image in NOR FLASH.
-See the discussion of the NORBOOT configuration in the "Creating and Using NORBOOT" section above.

-       NOTE that there is jumper on the CM module that must be closed to enable use of the AT25 Serial Flash.
-Also, if you are using using SAM-BA, make sure that you load the NOR boot program into the boot area via the pull-down menu.

-    3. Unfortunately, there are no appropriate NAND file system in NuttX as of this writing.
+    2. Unfortunately, there are no appropriate NAND file system in NuttX as of this writing.
 The following sections discussion issues/problems with using NXFFS and FAT.